drakeomar/CSE_134B_2/hw4/README.md

 Part 2:

     For the custom dialog section, there is customdialog.html and customdialog.js.
+I generated the dialog innerHTML based upon whichever button was pressed, and then

 Part 3:

+        crud.html is the main html page with blog.js associated with it.

         For prepopulating the localStorage array and page with dummy posts, I simply initialized the array within localStorage storing all the posts with 4 generic blog postings.
         If this requirement did not exist, and/or if persistence across page loads was a requirement, then I would have simply populated the page with whatever exists in the array "posts" within localStorage.

+        I have functions correlating to delete, update, and create, (deleteBlogPost(), updateBlogPost(), createBlogPost()), whereupon event listeners attached to buttons drive the main interactivity of my page.
+The functions themselves pretty much

+        Each new post is indexed with id's for every significant element, incremented based off of a count variable stored in localStorage.
 Part 4:

         styledcrud.html is the html file for the styled CRUD Blog page.
 I changed the color scheme, added fonts and styled up the posts and buttons-- fixing alignment/display, as well.
         A lot of the styling for this part is inlined within the styledblog.js filed itself and